giamba95/SaplingSimilarity/README.md

 - yelp2018
 - amazon-book

 if test="validation", a validation set is used to evaluate the performance.
+The validation set we used for the results we show in the paper is located in the corresponding data folder.
+To generate a new validation set you can run the generate_validation.py code.

 gamma is the only parameter in our model and its value ranges from 0 (user-based approach) to 1 (item-based approach).